ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :align: center
 ```

-We each have our own "language" for what a graph morphism is,

 The geometric view is spatial and visual, intuitive for humans to think about.
-Whereas AlgebraicJulia's view is more abstract but can be readily worked with in computational terms.
-The exact correspondance between these views means that if we _only_ think about graphs in terms of graph morphisms then everything we think can be encoded in AlgebraicJulia.

-The crucial thing is that although our ways of looking at this abstract structure are different, we are nonetheless accessing precisely the _same_ abstract structure.
+As we observed back in Chapter 0, thinking visually and geometrically about graphs is an _excellent_ way for humans to conceptualize structure.
+In fact, for the remainder of this book we will _only_ be thinking about graphs and graph morphisms in these natural geometric terms.

-For instance, in Puzzle 3 above, we asked AlgebraicJulia a question about morphisms.
-We gave it the data of two graphs and asked it to count up all the morphisms between them.
-AlegbraicJulia correctely found three.
+AlgebraicJulia's view is more abstract but is useful to us because it can be readily worked with in computational terms.
+Recall puzzle 3 above, where we gave AlgebraicJulia the data of two graphs and asked it to count up all the morphisms between them.
+AlgebraicJulia correctely found three.
+Diagrammatically, we depict these morphisms as three distinct **arrows** going from one graph instance to the other.

 ```{image} assets/Ch4/ThreeArrows.png